Be yourself, everyone else is taken

 How much have you sacrificed, how much discomfort have you endured, in order to be like everyone else?

 One way of breaking out of this negative loop is to consciously remind yourself of your uniqueness, and stop trying to be who you are not.

-Being different can be lonely, but that is not where suffering lies - suffering lies in the perception that things as they stand are ‘not okay’.
-Or worse, that you are not okay.
+Being different can be lonely, but that is not where suffering lies - suffering lies in the perception that things, as they stand, are ‘not OK’.
+Or worse, that you are not OK.

 If you can truly free yourself from all the ‘shoulds’ society has imposed on you, and begin to practise embracing what is, life will reward you with peace, joy and fulfilment.